nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 View quota {#Nearlineearlyaccessuserguide-Viewquota}
 ==========

-With the command `nlquotalist`, the usage and limits of a nearline project quota can be listed:
+With the command `nlquotalist`, the usage and limits of a Nearline project quota can be listed:

 ::: {.confluence-information-macro-body}